Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Introduction

 \section{Introduction}

-In reinforcement learning (RL), we are concerned with learning good policies for sequential decision-making problems modeled as Markov Decision Processes (MDPs)~\cite{Puterman1994MarkovDP,Sutton1998}.
+In reinforcement learning (RL), we are concerned with learning good policies for sequential decision-making problems modeled as Markov Decision Processes (MDPs)~\citep{Puterman1994MarkovDP,Sutton1998}.
 MDPs assume that the transition model of the environment is fixed across training and testing, but this is often violated in practical applications.
 For example, when deploying a simulator-trained robot in reality, a notable challenge is the substantial disparity between the simulated environment and the intricate complexities of the real world, leading to potential subpar performance upon deployment.
-Such a mismatch may significantly degrade the performance of the trained policy in testing.
-To deal with this issue, the robust MDP (RMDP) framework has been introduced in~\cite{iyengar2005robust,nilim2005robust,wiesemann2013robust}, aiming to learn policies that are robust to perturbation of the transition model within an uncertainty set.
+Such a mismatch may significantly degrade the performance of the trained policy (in testing).
+To deal with this issue, the robust MDP (RMDP) framework has been introduced in~\citep{iyengar2005robust,nilim2005robust,wiesemann2013robust}, aiming to learn policies that are robust to any perturbation of the transition model provided it lies within an uncertainty set.

-Existing works on learning robust policies in RMDPs often suffer from poor scalability when it comes to online learning in high-dimensional domains.
-Specifically, model-based methods that solve RMDPs~\cite{wiesemann2013robust,ppi,behzadian2021fast,derman2021twice,grand2021scalable,kumar2022efficient} require access to the nominal transition probability, making it difficult to scale beyond tabular settings.
-While some recent works~\cite{wang2022robust,wang2022policy,kumar2022efficient,PgLprmdp} introduce model-free methods that add regularization to the learning process, the effectiveness of their methods are not validated in high-dimensional environments.
+Existing works on learning robust policies in RMDPs often suffer from poor scalability(to high-dimensional domains).
+Specifically, model-based methods that solve RMDPs~\citep{wiesemann2013robust,ho2021partial,behzadian2021fast,derman2021twice,grand2021scalable,kumar2022efficient} require access to the nominal transition probability, making it difficult to scale beyond tabular settings.
+While some recent works~\citep{wang2022robust,wang2022policy,kumar2022efficient,PgLprmdp} introduce model-free methods that add regularization to the learning process, the effectiveness of their methods is not validated in high-dimensional environments.
 In addition, these methods are based on particular RL algorithms (\eg, policy gradient, Q learning), limiting their general applicability.
 We defer a more detailed discussion on related works to Section~\ref{sec:related}.